 We have all seen it.
 That piece of marketing collateral created by a salesperson on the fly that shows a sales team going rogue.
-The use an old company logo, dated images, images copied from a google search pasted into a PowerPoint presentation, non-compliant product and services description.
+The use of an old company logo, dated images, images copied from a google search pasted into a PowerPoint presentation, non-compliant product and services description.
 The lack of any regard for font usage, brand colours, or approved copy (that marketing worked so hard on) glaringly obvious in these homemade presentation materials, sales proposals and email presentations.

-In the context of a customer experience, this kind of disjointed material creates a massive disconnect for the customer and decays their confidence in the brand.
+In the context of customer experience, this kind of disjointed material creates a massive disconnect for the customer and decays their confidence in the brand.
 These materials are left with the customers creating a new brand in their view of the company.
 Often an unprofessional and confusing message that shouts more about features and benefits than customer problems – solutions.
 This leads directly to lost sales revenue, damaged brand and often the door closing on great opportunities.